 The first amateur snooker championship was held during the Great War.
-The main issue at the time was the inconsistency with the rules, which appeared to be more resolved by 1919.
+The main issue at the time was the inconsistency with the rules, which was resolved by 1919.
 This was also the time snooker began to overtake billiards in popularity.
-The first professional World Championship in 1927.
-The popularity of snooker continued to grow at a steady rate and the 1980s it was Steve Davis who contributed further to boom.
-Since then, names like Dennis Taylor, Stephen Hendry, Jimmy White, Ronnie O’Sullivan, Mark Williams and Mark Selby have all contributed to the worldwide following snooker enjoys today.
+The first professional World Championship was in 1927.
+The popularity of snooker continued to grow at a steady rate and in the 1980s it was Steve Davis who contributed further to the boom.
+Since then, names like Dennis Taylor, Stephen Hendry, Jimmy White, Ronnie O’Sullivan, Mark Williams, and Mark Selby have all contributed to the worldwide following snooker enjoys today.

 Apart from the prestigious World Championship, there is also a professional World Snooker Tour.
 WPBSA is based in Bristol, England, and in addition also launched the World Snooker Federation with the specific purpose of taking the sport to the Olympics.
 Snooker is further covered with organisations like World Women’s Snooker (WWS), the World Disability Billiards and Snooker (WDBS), and the World Seniors Tour (WPBSA).